Letitia Mumford Geer: Legacy

-Letitia Geer’s syringe has a great legacy.
-Geer’s innovation caught on, and medical personnel across the world started implementing her design.
-Letitia Geer played a monumental role in designing the modern syringe that we use today.
+Geer’s innovation caught on, and medical personnel worldwide started implementing her design.
+She played a role in designing the modern syringe that we use today.
 The key features of Geer’s syringe helped inspire the design of newer syringe models.
 Today, medical professionals generally use a single-use plastic syringe that was developed by Colin Albert Murdoch.
 His design is an iteration of Geer’s original design, but his has fallen into favor as it is more sterile to use each needle once.

 Despite her extraordinary influence in the medical field and her design improving the safety of medical procedures, very little is known about Geer’s personal life.
 However, it is believed that she spent some of her adulthood in Chicago before returning to New York City.
 There is no documentation of whether she had any children or of details of her marriage to her husband, Charles.
 Geer was also believed to be a part of the National American Suffrage Association, where she fought for greater women’s rights.
 In 1935, she died at age 83.
-She died in New York City, the very same city she was born in.
+She died in New York City, the very same city in which she was born.